wanghsinche/semipay/README.en.md

 # SEMIPAY - An Open Source Wechat Payment Solution

-Welcome to SEMIPAY, a semi-automatic WeChat payment solution that can be easily deployed privately with a single click on Vercel.
+Welcome to SEMIPAY, a personal payment solution that can be easily deployed privately with a single click on Vercel.

-It helps create a personal semi-automatic payment collection system and eliminates the need for record filing and transaction fees associated with online payments
+It helps create a personal payment system and eliminates the need for record filing and transaction fees associated with online payments

 You can also use the popular `wechaty` [https://wechaty.js.org/](https://wechaty.js.org/) to monitor WeChat payment messages and achieve fully automatic collection.
 A fully automatic collection system is very complicated and there is a risk of being blocked by WeChat, so I won't demonstrate it.

 ## Main Features
 - ⚡ One-click free deployment through Vercel.
 Add the required configuration and you can immediately have your own WeChat payment system.
-- 💬 Supports multiple notification methods such as Telegram bot (recommended), Email (you need to replace it with your own SMTP email in the code), webhook, etc.
+- 💬 Using Telegram bot for notification
 - 🎨 Easy to operate, update the configuration in Vercel edge config to take effect immediately.
 - 🌈 Safe and open source, no need to worry about funding issues.
 ## Demo